hateinterlude/archive/guides/How to Create a Windows VM using LXD (Ubuntu)/README.md

 ```
 sudo distrobuilder repack-windows [PATHTOTHEDOWNLOADEDISOHERE] win11.iso
 ```
-> Change win11 to whatever name you'd like
+> Change win11 to whatever name you'd like, if you want

 ```
 sudo lxd init